AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 bound variables must have known/annotated polymorphic types.
 That said, I believe some interesting progress could be made here using my framework.

+Likewise, we do not insert a fresh telescope application when **inferring a telescope function type**.
+It seems that this causes similar complications.

 #### Unifying with telescopes

 We've just seen when and how telescope functions are created during elaboration.